mape2k/docs/content/guides/production-ready-automation/_index.md

 ## Defining Production Ready

 Cumulus Networks has purposefully defined these published configurations, automations and integrations as "Production Ready" to reflect the fact that they are actively deployed in the production networks of dozens of Cumulus customers.
 All of the components contained within the Production Ready Automation are used as the starting point for all paid {{<exlink url="https://cumulusnetworks.com/products/consulting/" text="Cumulus Services" >}} engagements.
 Any modifications or learnings from those customer engagements are committed back into the PRA repositories.
+The PRA repositories always reflect the current best practices for datacenter automation and configuration.

 ## The Value of Production Ready Automation

 Cumulus created the Production Ready Automation to assist customers anywhere they are on the Cumulus Linux automation and deployment journey.
 Any or all of the PRA content can be used directly against a new or existing datacenter deployment or can be used as a best practice implementation.

 We see a vast majority of our customers deploying EVPN-VXLAN networks along with common features including DNS, SNMP, Syslog, NetQ and NTP.
-This list will grow over time as we build identify more common deployments and best practices.
+This list will grow over time as we identify more common deployments and best practices.

-Not only do the PRA collections include full Ansible configurations for these features, but it also includes {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux/Installation-Management/Zero-Touch-Provisioning-ZTP/" text="ZTP scripts" >}}, high-fidelity simulation with Vagrant and Cumulus Vx and a full automated network testing and validation suite.
+Not only do the PRA collections include full Ansible configurations for these features, but it also includes {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux/Installation-Management/Zero-Touch-Provisioning-ZTP/" text="ZTP scripts" >}}, high-fidelity simulation with Vagrant and Cumulus Vx and a fully automated network testing and validation suite.

+All of this is stored in a Git repository allowing for a modern infrastructure as code definition.

+## Infrastructure as Code

+The Production Ready Automation package contains examples of best practice Ansible automation and infrastructure as code.
+A completely stock Ansible core installation is used without any vendor specific or third-party plugins.
+Examples of Ansible best practices using roles, highly granular templates, and structured variables represent how you can store your network configurations as a highly scalable version of infrastructure as code.
+It is that base code that is rendered by the automation engine to produce the final configurations that exist on the network devices.

+Adopting infrastructure as code allows for offline backups, simple collaboration and easy revision control.
+The configuration and automation stored within Git are the definitive source of truth for the infrastructure.

 ## Production Ready Automation Components